phoenixframework/phoenix/G_channels.md

 #### Joining a Channel Topic
 In order to broadcast messages, senders need to join a Channel on a Topic.
 We facilitate that with the `join/3` function. `join/3` is an authorization mechanism.
 If we believe the sender should be authorized, we return `{:ok, socket}`.
 If not, we return `{:error, socket, :unauthorized}`.

 The three arguments to `join/3` are a topic, a message, and a socket.
-Since we're just experimenting, let's return `{:ok, socket}` no matter what.
+Since we're just experimenting, let's return `{:ok, socket}` no matter what for the `"foods:all"` topic.
 And since we aren't going to use the `message` argument for now, let's prepend it with an underscore to avoid compiler warnings.

 ```elixir
 defmodule HelloPhoenix.FoodChannel do